DanonymousCoder/BagOrDie/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear, descriptive messages.
-4. Submit a pull request.f
+4. Submit a pull request.
-## License Information

-License not specified.
-All rights reserved.

 ## Acknowledgments